Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

-CAPS refer to rare genetic syndromes generally caused by mutations in the NLRP-3 [Nucleotide-binding domain, leucine rich family (NLR), pyrin domain containing 3] gene (also known as Cold-Induced Auto-inflammatory Syndrome-1 [CIAS1]).
+CAPS refers to rare genetic syndromes generally caused by mutations in the NLRP-3 [nucleotide-binding domain, leucine rich family (NLR), pyrin domain containing 3] gene (also known as Cold-Induced Autoinflammatory Syndrome-1 [CIAS1]).
 CAPS disorders are inherited in an autosomal dominant pattern with male and female offspring equally affected.
 Features common to all disorders include fever, urticaria-like rash, arthralgia, myalgia, fatigue, and conjunctivitis.

 C-Reactive Protein (CRP) and Serum Amyloid A (SAA) are indicators of inflammatory disease activity that are elevated in patients with CAPS.
 Elevated SAA has been associated with the development of systemic amyloidosis in patients with CAPS.
 Compared to placebo, treatment with Arcalyst resulted in sustained reductions from baseline in mean serum CRP and SAA to normal levels during the clinical trial.
 Arcalyst also normalized mean SAA from elevated levels.

-No study was conducted to evaluate the effect of age, gender, or body weight on rilonacept exposure.
-Based on limited data obtained from the clinical study, steady state trough concentrations were similar between male and female patients.
-Age (26-78 years old) and body weight (50-120 kg) did not appear to have a significant effect on trough rilonacept concentrations.
-The effect of race could not be assessed because only Caucasian patients participated in the clinical study, reflecting the epidemiology of the disease.
+No specific study was conducted to evaluate the effect of age, gender, or body weight on rilonacept exposure.
+Based on limited data obtained from the Phase 3 study RHAPSODY, steady state trough concentrations were similar between male and female patients.
+Age (26 to78 years) and body weight (50 to120 kg) did not appear to have a meaningful effect on trough rilonacept concentrations.
+The effect of race has not been assessed because of low numbers of non-Caucasian patients in the CAPS and RP programs, reflecting the epidemiology of these diseases.